 \section{Abstract}

 Let $\F$ be a saturated fusion system on a finite $p$-group $S$, and let $P$ be a strongly $\F$-closed subgroup of $S$.
-We define the concept ``$\F$-essential subgroups with respect to $P$", and show that an $\F$-isomorphism between subgroups of $P$ can be factorised by some automorphisms of $P$ and $\F$-essential subgroups with respect to $P$.
+We define the concept ``$\F$-essential subgroups with respect to $P$" which are some proper subgroups of $P$ satisfying some technical conditions, and show that an $\F$-isomorphism between subgroups of $P$ can be factorised by some automorphisms of $P$ and $\F$-essential subgroups with respect to $P$.
 When $P$ is taken to be equal $S$, Alperin-Goldschmidt fusion theorem can be obtained as a special case.
 We also show that $P\unlhd \F$ if and only if there is no $\F$-essential subgroup with respect to $P$.
-The following definition is made: a $p$-group $P$ is \textit{strongly resistant in saturated fusion systems} whenever there is an over $p$-group $S$ and a saturated fusion system $\F$ on $S$ such that $P$ is strongly $\F$-closed, $P\unlhd \F$.
-It is shown that several classes of $p$-groups are strongly resistant, which appears as our second main theorem.
+The following definition is made: a $p$-group $P$ is \textit{strongly resistant} in saturated fusion systems if $P\unlhd \F$ whenever there is an over $p$-group $S$ and a saturated fusion system $\F$ on $S$ such that $P$ is strongly $\F$-closed.
+It is shown that several classes of $p$-groups are strongly resistant, which appears as our third main theorem.
 We also give a new necessary and sufficient criteria for a strongly $\F$-closed subgroup to be normal in $\F$.
 These results are obtained as a consequences of developing a theory of quasi and semi-saturated fusion systems, which seems to be interesting for its own right.